Where to Stay in Portland: 10 Best Areas

 Residence Inn by Marriott Portland Downtown/Pearl District best budget hotel in the Perl district.
 Featuring an indoor pool and fitness center, this 3 star hotel is located in the city center of Portland.
-Guests can enjoy a free daily breakfast, as well as free WiFi access.FIND BEST HOTELS IN PERL DISTRICT
+Guests can enjoy a free daily breakfast, as well as free WiFi access.🔍FIND BEST HOTELS IN PERL DISTRICT

 3. Northwest District & Nob Hill, the best area to stay in Portland for families

-Located immediately to the northwest of The Pearl District, the Northwest District/Nob Hill area is a largely residential neighbourhood, which also has a number of retail opportunities.
+Located immediately to the northwest of The Pearl District, the Northwest District/Nob Hill area is a largely residential neighborhood, which also has a number of retail opportunities.
 Many of the buildings display Craftsman and Old Portland styles, giving it a traditional and historical feel

 The area is largely broken into three separate sections, known as Uptown or NW 23rd Ave, NW 21st Ave, and The Alphabet District.
 Of the three, NW 21st Ave is the main commercial district in the area, featuring bars, restaurants, clubs, pubs, and a theatre, covering visitors of all tastes and budgets.

-The Uptown part of the neighbourhood features many similar features to those I mentioned in the previous section.
+The Uptown part of the neighborhood features many similar features to those I mentioned in the previous section.
 However, while the actual amenities may be similar, it is their price and standing that sets them apart.